-- 2. Have a written constitution. - 3.
-Hold a minimum of ten meetings a year.

-- 4. A MINIMUM of ten members. - 5.
+- 1. Have an approved faculty advisor. - 2.
+Have a written constitution. - 3.
+Hold a minimum of ten meetings a year. - 4.
+A MINIMUM of ten members. - 5.
 Organization within thirty calendar days after the opening of school in September. - 6.
 Participation in at least one administrative approved activity or project. - 7.
 All monies realized by the organization deposited in the high school activity account. - 8.
 All activities carried out under the supervision of the advisor. - 9.
 If possible, affiliation with state and national associations.